frashealey/WM393_DiscussionBoard/README.md

 ```console
 git clone https://github.com/frashealey/WM393_DiscussionBoard.git
 ```
-- Install all NodeJS dependencies (if node-modules not already present) by navigating to the project directory and running in the terminal:
+- Install all NodeJS dependencies in package.json (if node-modules not already present) by navigating to the project directory and running in the terminal:
 ```console
 npm install
 ```